Bounding Eigenstate Overlap from Hamiltonian Moments: Success Probability Guarantees for Quantum Phase Estimation: Introduction

-If this upper bound is lower than a certain threshold, it allows one to exclude the initial state from further consideration~\cite{louvet2023gono}.
-Limitations of this upper bound include: 1) applicability to the ground state only and 2) need for the exact ground state energy.
-Moreover, it remains unclear whether this bound is optimal among all possible bounds involving the first two Hamiltonian moments.
+Upper bounds are particularly useful for screening because if the certified upper bound falls below a threshold, the state can be excluded~\cite{louvet2023gono}.
+This bound is again ground-state-specific, depends on the exact ground-state energy, and it is unclear whether it is optimal among all bounds based only on the first two Hamiltonian moments.

-In this work, we provide a unified framework for obtaining optimal upper \emph{and} lower bounds on overlaps of an approximate state with the eigen-states of interest.
-For degenerate eigenvalues, the overlap would correspond to the total overlap with the degenerate subspace.
-We assume that the Hamiltonian has a bounded spectrum with $(D+1)$ non-degenerate eigenvalues $E_i$, its spectral decomposition is $\hat H = \sum_{i=0}^{D} E_i \ketbra{\psi_i}{\psi_i}$, and thus, all finite order moments exist.
-Two types of quantities will be needed to evaluate these bounds: 1) $\expv{\hat{H}^n}$ with increasing $n$, and 2) upper and lower bounds on relevant Hamiltonian eigenvalues.
-The derived bounds are systematically improvable, converging to the exact value as $n$ increases and as eigenvalue estimates become more accurate.

-\emph{Theory} --- Considering the case with one target state $\ket{\psi_{i}}$, we define a single-state indicator function $f_i$ over the spectrum of $\hat{H}$ where\footnote{In principle $f_i(E)$ is arbitrary beyond the spectrum points.}